 A trip to Europe presents the ultimate shoe-packing dilemma—you want to look stylish (and not out of place in running shoes), but you know you’re going to be walking for miles every day on hard sidewalks and cobblestones.
-I tested out a number of different travel shoes on recent trips to Europe; here are the ones that I would pack again.
+Striking the perfect balance between fashion and comfort is tricky.
+Luckily, these twelve shoes will keep you looking your best while keeping aching feet at bay.

-These are the best shoes to wear in Europe because they not only are stylish but also stood up to days of nonstop walking.
+These are the best shoes to wear in Europe because they not only are stylish but also stand up to days of nonstop walking.

-I am skeptical of folding flats, because while they are great for packing, they rarely are comfortable for walking.
-The Born Izzabellas completely surprised me—they are not only a stow-and-go flat that folds neatly into a bag for packing, but they offered a high level of support and padding.
+I am skeptical of folding flats because while they are great for packing, they rarely are comfortable for walking.
+The Born Julianne’s completely surprised me—they are not only a stow-and-go flat that folds neatly into a bag for packing, but they offered a high level of support and padding.
 Born uses a patented handcrafted construction method that sews together the entire shoe at once, which eliminates rigidity and unnecessary seams that rub, and I could definitely tell the difference.
 The footbed is very cushioned as well, so I didn’t have problems wearing these on hard surfaces.
-The Izzabellas are hands-down my new favorite ballet flats—they didn’t cause blisters or foot fatigue and the nude color matched with everything.
+The Julianne’s are hands-down my new favorite ballet flats—they didn’t cause blisters or foot fatigue and the tan color matched everything.
 I packed these and wore them when I was transitioning from sightseeing to dinner, and they worked wonderfully and looked great.

-Sperry’s Seaside Perforated Sneaker is a great compromise between a full-on sneaker and a slip-on flat.
-The shoe slips on and off easily (they are my go-to flying sneakers as they’re perfect for airport security), but still offers plenty of support and padding on the bottom.
-The PU footbed is super light, yet still manages to have incorporated arch support.
-I highly recommend these shoes to wear in Europe for days when the weather might be wet, as they have Sperry’s patented Wave-Siping outsole that gives you great traction on slippery surfaces.
+Ilse Jacobsen’s Tulip Perforated Sneaker is a great compromise between a full-on sneaker and a slip-on flat.
+The shoe goes on and off easily (it’s perfect for airport security), but still offers plenty of support and padding on the bottom.
+It comes in a variety of colors and patterns.

-I’ve written diatribes in the past against wearing white sneakers, but now I have to eat my words, because I rocked Allbirds’ white wool runners all over the streets of New York City and Switzerland on recent trips.
-Made from a breathable Merino wool (I wore them on 80-degree days and they didn’t make me hot), these unisex shoes are designed to be worn without socks and look miles different from a regular white workout shoe.
-The shoe is lightweight and fairly crushable, so they pack easily—plus, they are machine-washable, which is a huge bonus when you’re wearing white.
-I can’t overstate how comfortable these are right out of the box—and I think they are pretty stylish for a sneaker.
+I’ve written diatribes in the past against wearing white sneakers, but now I have to eat my words, because I rocked Allbirds’ white Wool Runners all over the streets of New York City and Switzerland on recent trips.
+Made from a breathable merino wool (I wore them on 80-degree days and they didn’t make me hot), these unisex shoes are designed to be worn without socks and look miles different from a regular white workout shoe.
+The shoes are lightweight and fairly crushable, so they pack easily—plus, they are machine-washable, which is a huge bonus when you’re wearing white.
+I can’t overstate how comfortable these are right out of the box—and they’re pretty stylish for a sneaker.

-Aldo’s Perine Slip-Ons work with dresses and pants for either a dressy or casual look, but still pull their weight in the comfort department, making them ideal shoes to wear in Europe.
-These cool embossed faux leather plimsolls have a foam sole and ultra-cushioned liner that help absorb shock and prevent leg and foot fatigue, even on hard surfaces.
+Aldo’s Quarta work with dresses and pants for either a dressy or casual look, but still pull their weight in the comfort department, making them ideal shoes to wear in Europe.
+They slip on and off easily at security.

 Knitted shoes have rapidly become my favorites for packing—they weigh almost nothing, plus they squish down easily to save suitcase space.
 Knitted uppers rarely irritate my feet or cause blisters compared to other more traditional shoe materials, and they offer more ventilation.
-One of my favorite brands of knitted footwear is made by People Footwear.
-I tried out the Spanno slip-on, which is made using the trademarked DreamKnit construction using computerized knitting machines.
-I loved how lightweight these shoes were, and how they molded to my feet (no socks required).
+One particularly comfy option is the Harmonious shoe from Skechers.
+They’re lightweight, they’re well cushioned, and they come in more than half a dozen colors.
 If you’re looking for shoes to wear in Europe, you can’t go wrong with knitted ones.

-Nisolo’s handmade Elayna Sneakers are definitely some of the most stylish sneakers that I own, thanks to details like rose gold eyelets and waxed cotton laces.
-Aside from being beautiful, the Elaynas offer comfort and stability in the form of Vibram soles—making these the perfect stylish walking shoes for Europe.
+Nisolo’s handmade Everyday Sneakers are definitely some of the most stylish sneakers that I own, thanks to details like rose gold eyelets and waxed cotton laces.
+Aside from being beautiful, the Everydays offer comfort and stability in the form of Vibram soles—making these the perfect stylish walking shoes for Europe.

 Ecco Soft 7

-Athleisure sneakers are super on-trend right now, and Ecco’s Soft 7 (for men and women) works the style perfectly.
-They have a classic, basic style that goes with pretty much any outfit, and are packed with comfort features like a removable leather inlay sole, the ECCO Comfort Fiber System (which fights moisture and odors), an anatomical shape that molds to your foot, and long laces to help you get the perfect fit.
+Athleisure sneakers are super on-trend right now, and Ecco’s Soft 7 works the style perfectly.
+It has a classic, basic look that goes with pretty much any outfit, and is packed with comfort features like a removable leather inlay sole, the Ecco Comfort Fiber System (which fights moisture and odors), an anatomical shape that molds to your foot, and long laces to help you get the perfect fit.